nikogu/react-component-example/README.md

 # React Component Example

 Easy way to write a react component.
+The react component template.

 ## Feature

 - support [ant-design](http://ant.design)
 - support starting a local server to debug
+- support living lint
 - support umd
-- support lint

 ## How to use